nobleans-playground/coding-challenge-racer/README.md

 ### Description of all the executables

-- **gui.py**:
+- **main.py**:
-  Battle all bots against eachother in a graphical user interface.
+  Battle all bots against each other in a graphical user interface.
 - **tournament.py**:
-  Battle all bots against eachother on the command line.
+  Battle all bots against each other on the command line.